chevereto/v4-admin/features/login-providers.md

 # Login providers

-Chevereto includes support for login providers, enabling your users to sign up by connecting an already existan account in a login provider.
+Login providers let your users sign in or register using an existing account from a third-party service such as Google, GitHub, or Apple.

 ## Supported providers

-Table below contains all the supported providers and the handle used for it.
+The table below lists all supported providers and the handle used to identify each one in callback URLs.

 | Provider      | Handle        |
 | ------------- | ------------- |